Forricide/still-feel-alive/Chapter 9.md

 She disappears in a burst of flame; Newter flings himself halfway across the street, forcing the woman to retreat once again.

 It takes her a moment to force herself to focus, remember her initial objective.
 Gregor has already left her behind, she moves uncertainly towards Sarah - Faultine - who's started to use her power on odd terrain appearing out of thin air.
+A dilapidated water tower cracks in half, basin teetering then careering towards the ground, barreling through thousands of tiny gashes in the air.

+Then they're gone, and Newter is standing behind where they'd been, shaking water off of himself and looking around the street.

 [simurgh wing? this does not seem as bad as I'd previously thought]

+bad ideas are my lifeline

+like this entire "Na(No?)Wri(Mo??)" thing ahahaha